 Remember – a low spam rate doesn’t necessarily mean that your emails aren’t ending up in the spam folder.
 Google defines a spam rate as “…the percentage of emails marked as spam by users vs. emails sent to the inbox for active users.”
 If your emails land in Spam without ever hitting the inbox, you may still see a low spam rate.

 Therefore, it’s crucial to keep a close eye on the bigger picture when it comes to spam rate.
-Google Postmaster is a great aid in your Spam investigation, but it won’t fight all your battles.
+Google Postmaster Tools is a great aid in your spam investigation, but it won’t fight all your battles.
 That, you need to do on your own.